cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 TODO write intro

-**Colophon:** Many of the code examples in this tutorial are adapted from [[1]](https://www.pearson.com/us/higher-education/program/Lewis-Java-Foundations-Introduction-to-Program-Design-and-Data-Structures-4th-Edition/PGM76634.html) under academic fair use.
+**NOTE:** Many of the code examples in this tutorial are adapted from [[1]](https://www.pearson.com/us/higher-education/program/Lewis-Java-Foundations-Introduction-to-Program-Design-and-Data-Structures-4th-Edition/PGM76634.html) under academic fair use.